-The forex market is managed by a global bank network spread across four major forex trading centers at different time frames: London, New York, Sydney, and Tokyo.
+The forex market is managed by a global bank network spread across four best foreign exchange centers at different time frames: London, New York, Sydney, and Tokyo.
 Due to the lack of a central location, 24 hours of forex trading can be done.
 There are some different types of forex trade:

 Futures forex market: A contract is decided to be resolved at a certain date in the future as a result of the purchase and sale of a certain currency at a certain price.

 Future forex market: An agreement is an agreement to buy and sell a certain currency at a future price and date.
 This contract is legally binding.